Rob Riggle: Stand-up comedy

-Previously, Riggle's live comedy work was mostly improvisational and sketch-based, but beginning in 2006 he wanted to try something different and decided to create a stand-up act.
+Previously, Riggle's live comedy work was mostly improvisational and sketch-based.
+Beginning in 2006, he wanted to try something different and decided to create a stand-up act.
 After working on it in various comedy clubs in New York City, he toured colleges and other comedy clubs, often performing with John Oliver and other Daily Show writers.
-He credits John Oliver for encouraging him to try stand-up while they shared an office at The Daily Show.
+He credits Oliver for encouraging him to try stand-up while they shared an office at The Daily Show.

-Riggle hosted an episode of Comedy Central's stand-up series Live at Gotham on December 4, 2009, and taped a Comedy Central Presents special that aired on March 5, 2010.
+Riggle hosted an episode of Comedy Central's stand-up series Live at Gotham on 4 December 2009, and taped a Comedy Central Presents special that aired on 5 March 2010.

 Other work

 Riggle played Eddie Reynolds in Blackballed: The Bobby Dukes Story, a 2004 film starring Rob Corddry, and featuring almost all of the Respecto Montalban group.
 Later that year Riggle was one of the "Flab Four" on the Comedy Central mini-series Straight Plan for the Gay Man, a parody of Queer Eye for the Straight Guy that ran for three episodes.

 In 2006, Riggle guest-starred as a boat captain named Captain Jack on the "Booze Cruise" episode of The Office, and as an anti-euthanasia activist on Arrested Development.
 He was also seen as a NASCAR announcer in the comedy film Talladega Nights with Will Ferrell.